dx-prog/DistributedIndexing/README.md

 integrated learning systems.
 The contributor(s), author(s), and/or sponsor(s), or other
 Contributor of the Project make the Project available under the Apache 2.0 License.

+# FEATURES SO FAR

+## LEXER
+*Project File:* Sprockets.Lexer
+The project (the "Lexer") is designed to help parse content, queries, and scripts for consumption by indexing systems or script engines.

+### Lucene Query Sanitizer
+*Project File:* Sprockets.DocumentIndexer.Lucene
+Lucene Query Sanitizer is now functional.
+This tool allows developers to expose search engines that can support boolean and fuzzy searches in a manner that is flexible and resistant to malformed queries.
+This is ideal for enabling advance search without punishing users who are not familiar with strict boolean logic.
+Examples:
+	(house AND garden)) OR land
+		*becomes*
+	(house AND garden) OR land

 ---
 # FEATURE SET TODO
 The following is a set of ideal features for my research project.